 By Nate Clayville, Corporate Economist

-While Trans4cast is filled with data about rates, load turnaround times, fuel prices, and other useful information, the real meat of the report is the Market Demand Index (MDI).
+While Spot Market Insights is filled with data about rates, load turnaround times, fuel prices, and other useful information, the real meat of the report is the Market Demand Index (MDI).
 The MDI can be roughly interpreted as the ratio of available loads to available trucks.
 It can be a valuable indicator of prevailing trends in freight transportation.
 One thing that can be easy to forget about this weekly index is that it’s not seasonally adjusted.

 Seasonal adjusting is the process of taking a data series and mathematically smoothing out the dips and spikes that occur at the same times each year.
 Any change in an index that is not seasonally adjusted can be partly attributed to reoccurring cyclical events, and partly due to other events that are not cyclical in nature.
 Seasonally adjusted datasets are designed to eliminate the reoccurring cyclical changes, leaving only the ‘real’ changes, which can be analyzed, explained, and modeled.